base-org/pessimism/docs/architecture/etl.markdown

 All process types also use an `ingressHandler` struct for ingesting active transit data from upstream ETL processes.

-### Process UUID (CUUID)
+### Process ID

-All processes have a UUID that stores critical identification data.
+All processes have an ID that stores critical identification data.
 Process IDs are used by higher order abstractions to:

 * Represent a process DAG
-* Understand when process duplicates occur in the system
+* Understand when duplicate processes are generated

-Process UUID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
+Process ID's constitute of both a randomly generated `UUID` and a deterministic `PID`.
 This is done to ensure uniqueness of each process instance while also ensuring collision based properties so that processes can be reused when viable.

 A `ProcIdentifier` is encoded using the following four byte sequence: